cased/supersonic/README.md

 ```

-supersonic will automatically create a branch, create a PR with changes to the upstream file called `hello.py`,
+`supersonic` will automatically create a branch, create a PR with changes to the upstream file called `hello.py`,
 and return the PR URL.
-In this case, it will also automaticlaly generate a simple title and description for the PR.
+In this case, it will also automatically generate a simple title and description for the PR.
-You'll probably want more customization, so read on.
+You'll probably want more customization, or to use files instead of strings to generate the PR—so read on.

 ### Update Single File